Market research. Validation. Sales pages. Pricing. Content creation. Beta testers. Bonuses.

 Phew!
 Just click on each subject if you want to skip ahead but don't miss out on my FREE checklist to help you take the first steps on your affiliate journey!

 If you're new to the world of online business, you might not know what affiliate marketing is.
 And that's fine!
 You're in the right place, pal.

 Essentially, affiliate marketing means providing others (your affiliates) with a trackable link that leads straight to your offerings (an affiliate link).
 If someone purchases a product through an affiliate's link, they'll receive a percentage of the sale amount.

-For example, I'm an affiliate for Melyssa Griffin's e-course, Pinfinite Growth.
-I share that link in blog posts (like this post about online courses), social media posts (like this tweet), and in my email sequences.
+For example, I was an affiliate for Melyssa Griffin's e-course, Pinfinite Growth.
+I shared that link in blog posts (like this post about online courses), social media posts (like this tweet), and in my email sequences.

-If someone purchases the course through my affiliate link, I'll receive 50% commission of the sale - which is around $198.
+If someone purchased the course through my affiliate link, I'd receive 50% commission of the sale - which is around $198.
 Not bad, eh?

 You can make affiliate marketing for your digital products - whether it means gathering an affiliate team for each time you launch or having an affiliate program running all year round.